nasa/Common-Metadata-Repository/search-app/api_docs.md

     curl "%CMR-ENDPOINT%/collections?line=-0.37,-14.07,4.75,1.27,25.13,-15.51"

 Note: A query could consist of multiple spatial parameters of different types, two bounding boxes and a polygon for example.
 If multiple spatial parameters are present, all the parameters irrespective of their type are AND'd in a query.
 So, if a query contains two bounding boxes and a polygon for example, it will return only those collections which intersect both the bounding boxes and the polygon.

+#### <a name="c-additional-attribute"></a> Find collections by additional attribute

+Find an attribute attribute with name "PERCENTAGE" only

+    curl "%CMR-ENDPOINT%/collections?attribute\[\]=PERCENTAGE"

+Find an attribute attribute with name "PERCENTAGE" of type float with value 25.5

+    curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,PERCENTAGE,25.5"

+Find an attribute attribute with name "PERCENTAGE" of type float in range 25.5 - 30.

+    curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,PERCENTAGE,25.5,30"

+Find an attribute attribute with name "PERCENTAGE" of type float with min value 25.5.

+    curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,PERCENTAGE,25.5,"

+Find an attribute attribute with name "PERCENTAGE" of type float with max value 30.

+    curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,PERCENTAGE,,30"

+Find an additional attribute with name "X,Y,Z" with value 7.

+    curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,X\,Y\,Z,7"

+Find an additional attribute with name "X\Y\Z" with value 7.

+    curl "%CMR-ENDPOINT%/collections?attribute\[\]=float,X\Y\Z,7"

+Multiple attributes can be provided.
+The default is for collections to match all the attribute parameters.
+This can be changed by specifying `or` option with `options[attribute][or]=true`.

+For additional attribute range search, the default is inclusive on the range boundaries.
+This can be changed by specifying `exclude_boundary` option with `options[attribute][exclude_boundary]=true`.

 #### <a name="sorting-collection-results"></a> Sorting Collection Results